 How Is Gum Disease Treated?

 Your dentist will numb the area and perform deep cleaning or scaling to remove calculus underneath the gums up to the root.
 This will help remove the bacteria that are causing the infection.
-Your dentist will also smooth down areas of the root, known as planning, to prevent the accumulation and growth of bacteria in the future.
+Your dentist will also smooth down areas of the root, known as planing, to prevent the accumulation and growth of bacteria in the future.

 Many patients experience some degree of sensitivity in the treated area, but this often goes away naturally after some time.
 There will be post-procedure care instructions, which include avoiding certain foods and drinks as well as smoking.
 You will be scheduled for another visit after about 2-3 weeks to check how the gums are healing and determine if additional treatment is required.

 Gum disease can be reversed if properly addressed.
 Plaque control is the best preventive measure.
 You need to have professional cleanings at least twice yearly accompanied by regular brushing and flossing.
 Choose a soft-bristled brush and fluoride toothpaste.
 This helps remove food particles and plaque trapped in between your teeth and under the gum line.